Angle-dependent Phononic Dynamics for Deep Learning and Source Localization: Abstract

 \section{Abstract}

-In this work, an artificial neural network (ANN) is developed for source localization in a 2D stress wave scattering setup.
-The sensor domain consists of a periodic micro-structured medium, of which the band structure and the eigen-modes are exploited and utilized for detecting the angle of arrival.
-Modal symmetry breaking is identified at the exceptional point (EP) and critical angles (CAs) in the eigen-wavevector band structure.
-The eigen-modes switch their energy characteristics and symmetry patterns at these branch points, thus demonstrating strong angle dependence.
-The eigen-modes may also serve as the basis functions of the scattering wave.
-Therefore, the scattering response inherently possesses the angle-dependent modal properties as well as the linear subspace generated by them, making it naturally suitable for sensing application.
-An ANN is trained with randomly weighted eigen-modes to achieve deep learning of the modal features and angle dependence.
-The training data is derived only based on the modal features of the unit cells.
+In this work, a parameterized eigenvalue problem is analyzed for a phononic array in a 2D stress wave scattering setup, and a corresponding sensing application of this system is proposed to achieve source angle localization.
+The phononic domain consists of a periodic micro-structured medium, of which the eigen-wavevector band structure and the eigen-modes are exploited.
+The eigen-modes are naturally angle dependent due to changes in phases and periodic mode shapes determined by the incident angle.
+An intriguing aspect found in the band structure is that it exhibits angle-dependent transitions at the exceptional points (EPs) and critical angles (CAs), where the eigenvalues coincide or vanish.
+Coupled with these transitions, it is found that the eigen-modes switch their energy characteristics and symmetry patterns at these branch points, leading to enhanced angle dependence.
+Moreover, these eigen-modes also serve as the basis functions of the scattered waves.
+Therefore, the scattering response of the medium inherently possesses the angle-dependent properties, making this system naturally suitable for sensing applications.
+An artificial neural network (ANN) is trained with randomly weighted eigen-modes to achieve deep learning of the eigen features and angle dependence.
+The training data is derived only based on the eigen-modes of the unit cells.
 Nevertheless, the trained ANN can accurately identify the incident angle of an unknown scattering signal, with minimal side lobe levels and suppressed main lobe width.
-The performance of the ANN shows superior performance in comparison with standard delay-and-sum technique of estimating angle of arrival.
-The proposed application of ANN and micro-structured medium highlights the physical importance of band structure topology and modal shape properties, adds extra strength to the existing localization methods, and can be easily enhanced with the fast-growing data-driven techniques.
+The ANN shows superior performance in comparison with standard delay-and-sum technique of estimating angle of arrival.
+The proposed application of ANN and micro-structured media highlights the physical importance of band structure topology and eigen-modes to a technological application, adds extra strength to the existing localization methods, and can be easily enhanced with the fast-growing data-driven techniques.